Yue-Yang/ChatGPT-Siri/README.md

 You can also customize system message, which help set the behavior of the assistant.
 In this "shortcut" system message is one of the default system messages of ChatGPT used:

 > You are ChatGPT, a large language model trained by OpenAI.
 Answer as concisely as possible.
-Knowledge cutoff: {knowledge_cutoff} Current date: {current_date}
+Knowledge cutoff: Sep 2021.

 Modify method, edit the "shortcut", slide down, and find the position as shown in the figure: